 Services for Evening and Weekend Students

 The Library serves the educational and instructional needs of the DeVry Pennsylvania programs by providing a growing collection of print and electronic resources, PCs, two conference rooms, and other services.
 A major focus of the Library staff is devoted to developing students' information literacy skills enabling them to identify and utilize a variety of resources in both print and electronic formats.
 Additionally, we offer interlibrary loan services to provide access to materials owned by other libraries.
+More information about the library resources can be found here.

-- Proficiency Exam Testing
+- Proficiency Examinations

 - Issuing Diplomas